apache/ignite/modules/cassandra/serializers/README.txt

-Apache Ignite Cassandra Serializers Module
+GridGain Cassandra Serializers Module
 ------------------------

-Apache Ignite Cassandra Serializers module provides additional serializers to store objects as BLOBs in Cassandra.
-The module could be used as an addition to Ignite Cassandra Store module.
+GridGain Cassandra Serializers module provides additional serializers to store objects as BLOBs in Cassandra.
+The module could be used as an addition to GridGain Cassandra Store module.

 To enable Cassandra Serializers module when starting a standalone node, move 'optional/ignite-cassandra-serializers' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
 The content of the module folder will be added to